allan-bonadio/squishy_electron_4/docGen/docSrc/discreteFrequencies/discreteFrequencies.md

 [line graph of sine wave, freq 3, res 16]

 Here you see a wave with frequency 3, in a space with resolution 16.
-There's 3 humps, and three gutters.
+There's 3 crests (high points), and three troughs (low points).
 Now, the line you see is a perfect sine wave - more like real life.
 The circled points are where the perfect wave gets sampled - almost like we **measure the height of the wave** (positive or negative) **only at those 16 points**.
 And, that's all that Squishy Electron can see, because those are the only numbers it has in memory for the wave.
 And, all of the information about that wave is encoded in those 16 numbers.

 It's not like real life - there seems to be no limit to the resolution that a real quantum mechanical wave can have in real life.
 That would take an infinite number of data points, and your computer just doesn't have that much memory.